ProtonTuner/Sweet-spot-conf-for-wireguard-or-amneziaWG/README.md

 # All traffic through the VPN
 AllowedIPs = 0.0.0.0/0, ::/0

-# Port 443: camouflage to avoid blockades
+# Port 443: camouflage to avoid blockades (you can use your vps)
 Endpoint = 195.181.163.1:443

 # It keeps the connection active without wasting battery power.